lfilho/bitbucket-slack-pr-hook/README.md

   * [Slack](https://slack.com/) Incoming Webhook Url: Get your Slack token from your "integrations" page
   * [Node.js](http://nodejs.org/) **OR** [Docker](https://www.docker.com/)

+## Optional Features

+### Mention reviewers

+If you want to automatically notify the PR reviewers, you can set to `true` the environment variable `MENTION_REVIEWERS`.

+It will assume that the Bitbucket username will be the same in Slack.
+If not, the user could add a "highlight word" in their preferences for their username used in Bitbucket.

 ## Configuration

 The configuration variables are set with environment variables and/or using `.env` file (environment variable takes preference over `.env` file if found).